Meet Our Team

 Paul J. H. Schoemaker

-Paul J. H. Schoemaker is an author, educator, researcher, and entrepreneur in strategic management, decision-making, and leadership.
+Paul J. H. Schoemaker is an author, educator, researcher, and entrepreneur in strategic management, decision-making, innovation and leadership.
 He founded and served as CEO and chairman of Decision Strategies International, Inc. (DSI), a consulting and training firm specializing in strategic management and leadership (sold in 2016).
 The company’s clients include several of the largest corporations worldwide, as well as over a hundred of the Fortune 500.
-Paul is internationally known for his many articles (he ranks in the top 1 percent of scholarly citations globally) and 11 books on decision-making and strategy, including Decision Traps; Winning Decisions; Wharton on Managing Emerging Technologies; Profiting from Uncertainty; Peripheral Vision; Chips, Clones and Living Beyond 100; Brilliant Mistakes; Winning the Long Game; and, most recently, See Sooner, Act Faster with George S. Day.
-He served on the faculties of the University of Chicago and Wharton, where he still teaches strategy and decision-making at times.
+Paul is internationally known for his many articles (he ranks in the top 1 percent of scholarly citations globally) and numerous books on decision-making and strategy, including Decision Traps; Winning Decisions; Wharton on Managing Emerging Technologies; Profiting from Uncertainty; Peripheral Vision; Chips, Clones and Living Beyond 100; Brilliant Mistakes; Winning the Long Game; See Sooner – Act Faster with George S. Day and, most recently Advanced Introduction to Scenario Planning.
+He served for decades on the faculties of the University of Chicago and Wharton, where he still teaches strategy and decision-making at times.
+For details, see www.paulschoemaker.com

 Research Areas

-Corporate renewal; decision theory; managerial decision-making; business strategy; digital tools
+Innovation, decision theory; managerial decision-making; business strategy; scenario planning, leadership

 Scott Snyder